A Look Back on 6 Months of Fatherhood

 The Emotional Balancing Act

-Having Sarah at home with Ava presents me with several different feelings.
-The first is jealousy that she gets to spend so much time with Ava.
+Having Sarah at home with baby presents me with several different feelings.
+The first is jealousy that she gets to spend so much time with baby.
 The percentages say that she’ll probably hear her first word or see her first step while I’m at work.
-I am lucky that my work is close so I get home in time to spend some quality time with Ava.
+I am lucky that my work is close so I get home in time to spend some quality time with baby.
 She is the best so I’m jealous that Sarah gets more time with her.

 The truth is that it can be more difficult to be a stay at home parent than it is to work a traditional job.
 At work if I need to use the washroom, I can go – I don’t need to worry about having a screaming baby, a cat chewing on a baby toy, or interrupting a feeding.
 Of course there have been struggles, but I am fiercely proud of how amazing Sarah is taking care of our baby.